shellrow/nrev/README.md

 `nrev` focuses on:

-- port scanning with TCP, UDP, TCP-SYN, and QUIC transports
+- Port scanning with TCP, UDP, TCP-SYN, and QUIC transports
-- host discovery with ICMP, UDP, and TCP probes
+- Host discovery with ICMP, UDP, and TCP probes
-- active ping with ICMP, UDP, TCP, and QUIC methods
+- Active ping with ICMP, UDP, TCP, and QUIC methods
-- traceroute with UDP and ICMP probes
+- Traceroute with UDP and ICMP probes
-- neighbor discovery with ARP and NDP
+- Neighbor discovery with ARP and NDP
-- built-in service observation for common protocols
+- Built-in service observation for common protocols
-- structured JSON output for automation
+- Structured JSON output for automation
-- external data packs for probes, fingerprint rules, profiles, and recipes
+- External data packs for probes, fingerprint rules, profiles, and recipes
-- task files for repeatable target lists and scan executions
+- Task files for repeatable target lists and scan executions

+## Supported platforms
+- Linux
+- macOS
+- Windows

 ## Installation
 ### Install prebuilt binaries via shell script